Can’t decide which wine is right for you or need help with your order? Please call so we can help

+The 2018 vintage of this wine is a little richer and fuller bodied than the 2017 because of the hotter growing season.
+For that reason the alcohol is also a little higher (2017 14.13% ABV).
+The flavour profile remains very similar.
 The complexity of this wine starts on the nose with black cherries, ripe plums, floral, herbal and savoury notes.
 Rondinella adds floral notes to the aromas, Corvina brings elegance, aromas and acidity with Corvinone contributing colour, tannins and higher sugar levels.
 On tasting you will find a medium-bodied wine which coats the mouth beautifully with its concentrated fruit flavours; there is a long finish of cherries with a hint of warm spices such as cinnamon and raisins.
 The acidity is quite high which means that despite the fruits and full body, this is not a heavy wine at all.
 Tannins are very soft and the wine lovely and smooth.

 This wine will keep on developing for two or three years in bottle, becoming richer and its flavours moving towards the Amarone dried fruit flavour profile.
 In the interim it is very drinkable and amazingly concentrated.